1 Purpose of Funding

 4 Selection Procedure

-Funding is awarded through Musicboard Berlin GmbH upon recommendation of an independent jury of Berlin-based pop experts and in consultation with the Senate Department for Culture and Europe.
+Funding is awarded through Musicboard Berlin GmbH upon recommendation of an independent jury of Berlin-based pop experts and in consultation with the Senate Department for Culture and Community.
 Jury members are usually appointed for a period of three years.
 The following jury is appointed to the Support Tour Funding programme in 2023:

 - Anna Groß